CGBoing/Glossary/README.md

 # Glossary

-A paersonal reference website, geared for learning.
+A personal reference website, geared for learning.